 Plans Overview

-InterServer takes a refreshingly simple approach: one shared hosting plan at $2.50/month, which covers unlimited websites, unlimited SSD storage, unlimited bandwidth, and unlimited email accounts.
+InterServer takes a refreshingly simple approach: one shared hosting plan (Web Hosting DirectAdmin) at $2.50/month intro – $30 for the first 12 months – that renews at $84/year ($7.00/month).
+It covers unlimited websites, unlimited SSD storage, unlimited bandwidth, and unlimited email accounts.
 Everything is included from day one with no upsells required.
-The plan comes with cPanel, Softaculous, Cloudflare CDN integration, and their proprietary InterShield security suite.
+The plan comes with DirectAdmin, Softaculous, Cloudflare CDN integration, and their proprietary InterShield security suite.

 Support & Reliability